Ismailbulbul21/hkiing/README.md

 npm run dev:all
 ```

-This will start both the React development server and the backend Express server.
+This will start both the React development server (on port 3000) and the backend Express server (on port 5000).

 For production build: